gvwilson/sensibleadventures/cloudherd/new.md

 three long strides across Big Blue's back and launched himself into the air again.

 Rash whistled.
-"Nice leap," he said appreciatively as Aft landed with an audible *poof!* right in the middle of Pillow.
-"And blind, too."
+"Nice leap," he said appreciatively as Aft landed squarely in the middle of Pillow's back with an audible *poof!* "And blind, too."

 "It's not such a trick," Noxy said dismissively, though she was secretly impressed.
 "He must have got Big Blue to tell him where she was."

-"Sure, but would you trust a cloud's directions that much?"
+"Sure, but would you trust a cloud's eyes that much?"
 Rash challenged her.
 "Most of the time I can't make cheese or cherries out of what they say."

 Noxy shrugged.
 She had realized early in their training that mind-talking was a lot easier for her than it was for Sensy or Rash,